sericaia/www/src/pages/blogposts/20170110_http-2-a-look-into-the-future-of-the-web.md

 ---
-title: "HTTP/2: a look into the future of the web"
+title: 'HTTP/2: a look into the future of the web'
-date: "2017-01-10"
+date: '2017-01-10'
 ---

 This article aims to be theoretical and practical, not only giving an overview about the HTTP/2 protocol, but also giving and explaining how to dig in with some tools.

 HTTP/2 is the next version of the HTTP protocol and aims to be more performant in comparison with the HTTP/1.x versions.
 It was published in 2015 and is based on [SPDY](https://developers.google.com/speed/spdy/), that was created by Google in 2012, which main goal was to reduce latency between client and server communications.

 ### 1. Main differences and features